Piraeus Morning Visit on 27 July 2019

-The DIONISIOS SOLOMOS seen leaving Piraeus in order to head for her first destination: Kythnos.
+The DIONISIOS SOLOMOS seen leaving Piraeus in order to head for her first destination, namely Kythnos.

 The FLYING DOLPHIN ATHINA having returned from Aegina.
 She has been owned by Aegean Flying Dolphins since 2010, spending her first summer under the latter on the Piraeus-Hydra-Spetses-Porto Cheli line.
 Since 2011, she has been on the Piraeus-Aegina-Agistri line.

 The DIONISIOS SOLOMOS seen heading towards the exit of the port of Piraeus.
-Since entering service on the Western Cyclades, she has been praised for her large garage offering significant capacity for lorries during the high season.
+Since entering service on the Western Cyclades, she has been praised for her large garage which offers significant capacity for lorries during the high season.